A circular logo for The Housing Helpdesk with a house wearing a yellow headset in the center.

 Deed restrictions often cover:

-• Who can live there (often tied to local employment, residency, income limits, or household size)
+• Who can live there: Eligibility is often tied to local employment, residency, income limits, or household size.

-• Primary residence/occupancy (must be your only home, where you live full-time and year-round.)
+• Primary residence: The home must be your only residence where you live full-time and year-round.

-• Resale rules (for example: a maximum sales price formula, selling to qualified local buyers, and required program approvals)
+• Resale rules: Most programs include a maximum sales price formula and require selling to qualified local buyers.

 Local program administrators, like The Valley Home Store, often monitor compliance through simple annual check-ins.
 The rules protect the community’s investment and preserve the opportunity for future local households.
 If a rule is missed, staff typically work with homeowners to correct it.
 Serious violations can lead to penalties, losing the home’s price appreciation, or a required sale.
 Rules vary by program and jurisdiction, so always review the deed restriction and program guidelines for the specific home you’re pursuing.